opendaylight/netconf/docs/user-guide.rst

 9. You can see responses to the given request.

-OpenAPI Explorer ca be used for connected device too.
-How to connect device can be found :ref:`here <netconf-connector>`.
+OpenAPI Explorer can also be used for connected device.
+How to connect a device can be found :ref:`here <netconf-connector>`.

 OpenAPI URLs in that case would look like this: